jweiland-net/service_bw2/Documentation/ChangeLog/Index.rst

 *   [TASK] Migrated Test Cases to TYPO3 Testing Framework
 *   [TASK] Replaced all the deprecated internal API calls to core
 *   [TASK] Implemented new Test Suite for git actions
+*   [TASK] Added new upgrade wizard for migrating old switchable controller actions to separate plugins
 *   [TASK] Removed TYPO3 Compatibility for lower versions from 11 LTS

 Version 6.0.3